VoxPopuliZombiemold/ChestEnforceTekkit/README.md

 ChestEnforceTekkit
 ==================

-ChestEnfore modified to work with modded chests for tekkitcraft.com
+ChestEnfore modified to work with modded chests for tekkitcraft.com by Sped_ and MitchBourke